-- Naltrexone should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Naltrexone should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using naltrexone while you are pregnant.
+- PREGNANCY and BREAST-FEEDING: Do not use naltrexone if you are pregnant.
+It may cause harm to the fetus.
+If you think you may be pregnant, contact your doctor right away.
 Naltrexone is found in breast milk.
 Do not breast-feed while taking naltrexone.

 Possible side effects of naltrexone: